 Based on my research bison appears to be a superior protein to beef, but the price point makes it challenging to source for some raw feeders.
 Because this is a growing segment in the market, alternatives to buying bison for homemade dog food include commercial dog food, treats, and chews.

-At the end of the day, both bison and beef can be great sources of protein for raw fed dogs—it depends on what kind of food you’re looking for!
-If you’re looking for something with less fat but still plenty of protein-rich nutrients, then bison might be a better option for your dog.
-On the other hand, if you don’t mind slightly higher levels of fat then traditional beef could be a great choice too!
-Ultimately, it all comes down to personal preference, what your budget is like, and what your dog can eat.
+Both bison and beef can be excellent sources of protein for raw fed dogs—it depends on what kind of food you’re looking for!
+If you’re looking for something with less fat but still plenty of protein-rich nutrients, bison might be a better option for your dog.
+On the other hand, if you don’t mind slightly higher levels of fat, then traditional beef could be a great choice, too!
+Ultimately, it all comes down to personal preference, your budget, and what your dog can eat.

 Read More About Raw Feeding